Archive for the ‘Uncategorized’ is_category>

 This part can be tricky.
 People are weighing options, considering counter-offers and trying to picture themselves in your culture.
 We act as a sounding board, confidante, guide and mediator, helping both sides navigate the offer stage with honesty, clarity and integrity.

 We’ll also help test motivational fit, what the candidate wants from their next chapter and how that might align with your strategic needs.
+Let’s face it, this is one of the highest-leverage leadership decisions you’ll make.

 Structured onboarding.